TruncatedDinoSour/dm/doc/CREATE_REPOSITORIES.md

 }
 ```

-More protocols will be added soon, like torrents, but for now its mainly just to help users to find
+More protocols will be added soon, like torrents.
-what they want.

 5. Done!
 You can use the main repo as the example